Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Initial Rotational and Vibrational Thermal Distribution of N O

 Our method is broadly applicable to diffraction experiments with laser excitation, including dynamics from excited electronic states.
-Here, the laser excitation imparts one or more units of angular momentum providing at least the anisotropy terms $C_{20k}(q)$.
-From N$_2$O data and from low SNR NO$_2$ simulations we see that the $C_{200}(q)$ alone recovers \textapprox4~pm resolution.
+Laser excitation imparts one or more units of angular momentum providing at least $C_{20k}(q)$.
+From low SNR N$_2$O data we see the $C_{200}(q)$ alone recovers \textapprox40~m\AA{} resolution.
 The primary difficulty with extending our method to excited states dynamics lies in isolating the ADMs in rovibronically coupled systems at sufficiently long timescales.
-Since the principle moments of inertia change with the geometry, one must reorient the altered excited state molecular geometry by adding three molecular frame Euler angles to the $\boldsymbol{\Theta}$ parameters.
-The generally much wider width of $|\Psi(\mathbf{r}, t)|^2$ in the excited state dampens the $C_{lmk}(q)$ coefficients faster than the ground state signal, reducing the need for extending $q$.
-Next we discuss two variants, a time separable method and an isotropic method.
-Both variations isolate the ADMs as we did in the rigid-rotor approximation.
+Since the principle moments of inertia change with the structure, one must reorient the altered excited state structure by adding three molecular frame Euler angles to the $\boldsymbol{\Theta}$ parameters (\ref{ap:anisotropy_derivation}).
+The generally much wider excited state $|\Psi(\boldsymbol{R}, t)|^2$ dampens $C_{lmk}(q)$ coefficients and reduces the need for extended $q$.
+We discuss two variants to isolate the ADMs, a time-separable method and an isotropic method.

-The time separable method introduces a separation of time scales since the vibronic dynamics are typically much faster than the rotational dynamics.
-Here we assume the ADMs are relatively stationary during the vibronic motion.
-This approximation is analogous to the Born-Oppenheimer approximation and allows us to separate the rotational and vibronic timescales.
-Applying this approximation to an experiment with a single excitation pulse, the measured results are given by Eq.~\ref{eq:diffSepAvg}, \begin{widetext}
+The time-separable method introduces a separation of time scales by assuming the ADMs are relatively stationary during the vibronic motion.
+This approximation is analogous to the Born-Oppenheimer approximation.
+For a single excitation pulse, the dipole selection rule introduces ensemble anisotropy independent of the difficulty to create a rotational wavepacket: \begin{widetext}

-\end{widetext} Here, $\mmadmnt{l}{m_2}{m_1}(0)$ are the ADMs calculated with respect to the ground state geometry and evaluated immediately after laser excitation.
-The dipole selection rule induces the above anisotropy, and for a single photon transition provides at least the $C_{20k}(q, t)$ coefficients.
-This variation is independent of one's ability to induce a rotational wavepacket, particularly for large molecules.
-However, it requires knowledge of either the transition dipole moment or the Frank-Condon factor and the ground state dipole.
+\end{widetext} Here, $\tilde{\mathcal{A}}^{(1)l}_{m_2m_1} (n,n')$ are the ADMs calculated with the rovibronic ground state structure, the ground rovibronic transition dipole, and evaluated immediately after laser excitation.
+This requires knowledge of either the transition dipole moment or the Frank-Condon factor and the vibronic ground state dipole.